 Judge Wiley told the parties he would at the case law the defense cited and make a decision tomorrow.

-“I mean, what’s going on here basically is that… if the jury finds the the person on trial was using deadly physical force to ward off a forcible felony, then there are fewer limitations than that person’s use of deadly physical force, than there are in other sections of justification in the statute; in any event, so I will give you a decision on that.”
+“I mean, what’s going on here basically is that… if the jury finds that the person on trial was using deadly physical force to ward off a forcible felony, then there are fewer limitations than that person’s use of deadly physical force, than there are in other sections of justification in the statute; in any event, so I will give you a decision on that.”